-Years of Total City Service Hours Per Pay Period Days Per Year Less than 3 years 3 years but less than 6 years 6 years but less than 13 years 3.077 hours 4.924 hours 7.077 hours 10 days 16 days 23 days 13 years but less than 20 years 20 years but less than 25 years 25 or more years 8.000 hours 8.616 hours 9.231 hours 26 days 28 days 30 days
+Years of Total City Service Hours Per Pay Period Year Days Per Less than 3 years 3.077 hours 10 days 3 years but less than 6 years 4.924 hours 16 days 6 years but less than 13 years 7.077 hours 23 days 13 years but less than 20 years 8.000 hours 26 days 20 years but less than 25 years 8.616 hours 28 days 25 or more years 9.231 hours 30 days

-- (B) Vacation accrual rates are based on total full-time City service for all employees, including prior full-time service with the City of Columbus.
+(B) Vacation accrual rates are based on total full-time City service for all employees, including prior full-time service with the City of Columbus.
 In addition, for employees hired prior to July 5, 1987, vacation accrual rates shall be based on the total of all periods of full-time employment with the City, the State of Ohio and any political subdivision of the State.
-However, any employee who has retired from the State of Ohio or any of its political subdivisions, including the City of Columbus, and is or was re-employed or hired by the City of Columbus before, on or after July 5, 1987, shall not have prior full-time service with the State of Ohio or any of its political subdivisions, including the City of Columbus, recognized for purposes of determining the vacation accrual rate. - (C) If applicable, requests for recognition of periods of full-time service with the State of Ohio and its political subdivisions for accrual rate purposes shall be made in writing and forwarded to the City Auditor through the Appointing Authority before adjustments can be made to the vacation accrual rate.
-Adjustments to vacation accrual rates, based on previous full-time employment with the State of Ohio or political subdivisions of the State, as specified herein, shall be applied prospectively to be effective the first full pay period following the verification by the Appointing Authority to the City Auditor. - (D) Any periods of time in unpaid status of more than eight (8) hours, as outlined in Section 19.4, will not be included in the computation of City service for the purpose of this Section 19.2. - (E) This computation will be used only for the purpose of determining the rate at which vacation is earned.
+However, any employee who has retired from the State of Ohio or any of its political subdivisions, including the City of Columbus, and is or was re-employed or hired by the City of Columbus before, on or after July 5, 1987, shall not have prior full-time service with the State of Ohio or any of its political subdivisions, including the City of Columbus, recognized for purposes of determining the vacation accrual rate.

+(C) If applicable, requests for recognition of periods of full-time service with the State of Ohio and its political subdivisions for accrual rate purposes shall be made in writing and forwarded to the City Auditor through the Appointing Authority before adjustments can be made to the vacation accrual rate.
+Adjustments to vacation accrual rates, based on previous full-time employment with the State of Ohio or political subdivisions of the State, as specified herein, shall be applied prospectively to be effective the first full pay period following the verification by the Appointing Authority to the City Auditor.

+(D) Any periods of time in unpaid status of more than eight (8) hours, as outlined in Section 19.4, will not be included in the computation of City service for the purpose of this Section 19.2.

+(E) This computation will be used only for the purpose of determining the rate at which vacation is earned.